-Samuel was born in Brighton about 1811.
+Samuel was born in Brighton in the early 1800’s.
 He was the son of William Walker and his wife, Elizabeth.
 Both his parents came from Thornbury and William was a thatcher.
 They returned to Thornbury after Samuel was born.

 We understand that Samuel married Ellen Allen in Bristol St Nicholas Church on 25th March 1832.
 Ellen was baptised in Oldbury in 1818, the daughter of Lewis Allen, a mariner and his wife, Ann.
 Samuel and Ellen were living in Sibland when their son John was baptised on 18th March 1838.
 Samuel was working as a labourer at that time.
 On 14th July 1838 when their son Hugh was baptised they were living in Crossways and Samuel was a thatcher.
 Although the 1841 Census shows that Samuel was a publican he was described as a labourer when his daughter, Annis was baptised on 25th July 1841.
 This record does note he was living in Morton.
 The baptism of his next daughter, Elizabeth, on 26th October 1842 shows Samuel was a beerhouse keeper at Morton.

 The 1861 Census shows Samuel and Ellen were still living apart.
 Samuel was living in Eastland Hill, Thornbury with his father and son Lewis.
-Father (aged 87), son (aged 60) and grandson (aged 13) were all thatchers.
+William (aged 87), Samuel (aged 60) and Lewis (aged 13) were all thatchers.
 Ellen was living in 18 Albert Street, Lydney with two daughters Jane and Blanch.
 Ellen died aged 45 and was buried in Lydney on 3rd May 1861.

 NOTE – the Gloucestershire Pubs website lists as Ann Lawson as landlord of the Anchor in 1840 and 1841.
 We have found nothing to confirm this and think this is a mistake.
 The 1840 Tithe Survey shows Ann living in Plot 786 which is in Crossways near the junction of present Knapp Road and Clay Lane.
 The 1841 Census also shows her living there.
 She is described as a publican aged 55 and living with Rosanna Lawson aged 15.